Chicken Pumpkin Chili (in Crockpot)

 - Crockpot or slow cooker (doesn’t have to be anything too fancy), or an instant pot

-You’ll just need about 3 hours from start to finish for this healthy crockpot white chicken chili.
-Start it in the morning, and have it done by the time you get back from church or your long run.
+Add your ingredients for your chicken chili with pumpkin to the slowcooker in the morning, and have it done by the time you get back from church or your long run.

 - Add your ground chicken and spices and continue to saute until the chicken is cooked through.